Nobody will ever guess these delicious, soft, and cakelike Cool Whip Cookies are made with just 4 ingredients!

 Recipe Success Tips

 I happen to love all things lemon.
-And this recipe is perfect for making super easy, moist, and tender lemon crinkle cookies.
+This recipe makes super easy, moist, and tender lemon crinkle cookies.
 But of course, you can use another type of cake mix.

-- Fruit flavored cakes mixes such as Strawberry, Orange, and Pineapple
+- Fruit-flavored cake mixes such as Strawberry, Orange, and Pineapple.

 - Funfetti Cake Mix

 - White Cake Mix